 The apartment we stayed at was in a clean, quiet neighborhood that was a 2-minute walk from the Lake and a few minutes walk from the train where we would take a 20-minute train ride to the Chicago Loop (Chicago’s downtown).

 We were there for a total of 5 days, giving a great amount of time to explore.
 We didn’t have a huge checklist when we arrived and everything we did was played by ear.

 Wrigley Field – Chicago Cubs vs Cincinnati Reds

 On our first day in Chicago, we met up with a few of our friends who were also visiting the city.
-Although Eddie and I are Dodger fans, we were all able to get tickets to watch the Cubs play at Wrigley Field.
+Although I’m a Dodger fan, we were all able to get tickets to watch the Cubs play at Wrigley Field.
 I loved that getting to the baseball park was simple and quick by taking one train ride.

 Navy Pier + Fireworks Show

 During the Summer, Navy Pier has an amazing fireworks show every Friday.
 We found that the best view toward the end of the pier.

 We tried to spend little money as possible and we heard that the Lincoln Park Zoo has free admission!

 Since we had a so much time in Chicago, we decided to take the train north to Evanston away from the tourist attractions.
 It felt nice to walk around a quiet, clean city.